Detection and Estimation of Local Signals: Introduction.

-This model has a long history, again primarily for the case of independent observations and at most one break-point in a regression line.
-An application to monitor kidney function after transplant has been discussed in a series of papers by A. F. M. Smith and others (e.g. \cite{SC80}). \cite{Dav87} and \cite{KnSi89} give theoretical analyses for independent observations. \cite{ToLes03} provides an analysis and ecological applications.
+An application to monitor kidney function after transplant has been discussed in a an elegant series of papers by A. F. M. Smith and others (e.g. \cite{SC80}). \cite{Dav87} and \cite{KnSi89} give theoretical analyses for independent observations and at most one change-point. \cite{ToLes03} provides an analysis and ecological applications.
 Several of the examples discussed below involve climatological time series, or day by day newly confirmed cases of COVID-19.
-Although alternative models are possible, a broken line model provides a conceptual framework that allows us to fit an easy to understand model and to ask whether the breakpoints represent changes of scientific importance.
+Although alternative models are possible, a broken line model provides a simple conceptual framework that allows us to determine whether putative changes in direction of a regression function are real, and to suggest or confirm hypotheses of scientific interest.
+In particular, we can evaluate the evocative ``hockey stick'' suggested by the appearance of annual average temperatures of many countries in the 20th century.

 In a variety of genomic applications $t$ denotes a genomic location, and different applications suggest functions $f$ having different characteristic shapes.
-For example, for detection of copy number variations (CNV) the indicator of an interval or a half line may be appropriate.
+For example, for detection of copy number variations (CNV) the indicator of an interval or a half line may be appropriate (e.g., \cite{OlVe04}, \cite{FaLSi20}).
 For detection of differentially methylated genomic regions \cite{Irizarry12} suggests a ``bump'' function.
-See simple examples below and elaborations of this model involving covariates in \cite{JaffeIrizarry12}.
+See simple examples in Appendix D of the Supplementary Material and elaborations of this model involving covariates in \cite{JaffeIrizarry12}.
 For ChIP-Seq analysis steeply decaying symmetric functions like $(1-|u|)^+$, $\exp(-|u|)$, or a normal probability density function are different possibilities (cf. \cite{Liu13}, \cite{SJGM2013}).
 In some applications it is often appropriate to add a scale parameter $\tau$, so at $u$ the signal located at $t$ is of the form $\xi f[(u-t)/(\tau T)]$ (cf. \cite{SiWo95}).
 The model of ``paired change-points'' of \cite{OlVe04} can be described similarly, with $f(x) = I\{0 < x \leq 1\}$.